 - According to the 2016 U.S. Shared Vacation Ownership Consolidated Owners Report, nearly 7% of U.S. households (9.2 million) own one or more types of a shared vacation ownership product.

-- In a 2016 survey, 66% of timeshare owners cited ?too high? maintenance fees as a reason for wanting to get out of their timeshare contract.
-Nearly half (46%) identified maintenance fees as their ?most important? reason for leaving.
+- In a 2016 survey, 66% of timeshare owners cited too high maintenance fees as a reason for wanting to get out of their timeshare contract.
+Nearly half (46%) identified maintenance fees as their most important reason for leaving.

 - Financial hardship is one reason people want out.
-An industry study, by EY (Ernst and Young), revealed that 56% of reclaimed timeshares?properties that revert to the developer?stem from foreclosure.
+An industry study, by EY (Ernst and Young), revealed that 56% of reclaimed timeshares properties that revert to the developer stem from foreclosure.

-The timeshare is a dubious piece of property than for no other reason that a person can never own it.
+The timeshare is a dubious piece of property for no other reason than a person can never own it.
 People put thousands of dollars down on a timeshare, and the result at the end of the day is a shared piece of real estate that likely can’t be owned by any of the shared investors.

 Getting rid of a timeshare requires a lawyer.
-Getting rid of a timeshare might involve a warranty deed in lieu of foreclosure form.
+Getting rid of a timeshare might involve a warranty deed in lieu of a foreclosure form.
 There are timeshare lawyers that can help with getting rid of a timeshare.
 A timeshare lawyer will likely know all the ropes in order to start the process of getting rid of a timeshare.